|

 The final step is to play around with some pricing options.
 I’ve entered a few different options, starting at $15.

-The next scenario, selling the hat for $20, I would be making $12.50 per hour, with a profit of $18.76.
-This does make the cut for my preferred hourly rate, and would be an acceptable price.
+The next scenario, selling the hat for $25, I would be making $11.50 per hour, with a profit of $23.01.
+This is pretty close to my hourly rate, but we can do better.

 I find it really helpful to see these comparisons side by side.
-Sure, in the first scenario, a profit of almost $14 sounds great, but not when I’m not meeting my ideal hourly rate.
+Sure, in the first scenario, a profit of almost $13.01 sounds fine, but not when you break it down with the hourly rate.

 Time Tracking

-It is of course very important to keep track of the amount of time you spend on a project. whether that be simply keeping an eye on the clock when you work, tracking your time in a notebook, or using an app.
+Of course if you are going to be charging based on your time, you’ll need to be able to accurately track the amount of time that you spend on a project.
+Whether you simply keep an eye on the clock as you work, track your time with pencil and paper, or use an app.

 I personally use an app called Boosted to keep track of the time spent on each project.
 You can download it from the Google Play Store for free.